mansi2024/MYSecure/README.md

 ### - Your Account
-Here you can add passwords , update your account deatails by clicking on Account.
+Here you can add passwords, and update your account details by clicking on Account.
 ![Screenshot (44)](https://user-images.githubusercontent.com/87639872/195309767-4dd48d41-f6d9-4d25-907b-5bb91d30cb19.png)

 ### - Your Dashboard
-Here all your Saved Password is where you can also update , delete your website details.
+Here all your Saved Password is where you can also update, and delete your website details.
 ![Screenshot (51)](https://user-images.githubusercontent.com/87639872/195309738-9d584376-bf82-4851-a774-6bb24d44b6e7.png)

-<a id="challenges"></a>
+<a id="challengthe es"></a>
 ## Challenges Faced and Learnings
-- I don't know Flask and never built any application on it, So firstly I have learned Flask through Linkedln learning completed the flask essential training, made the URL shortener small application to understand it more and then started to build MY-SECURE.
+- I don't know Flask and never built any application on it, So firstly I learned Flask through LinkedIn Learning completed the Flask essential training, made the URL shortener small application to understand it more, and then started to build MY-SECURE.
-- I have faced problem in using Face Recognition Library but read documentation and successfully able to implement it.
+- I have faced problems in using Face Recognition Library but read the documentation and was successfully able to implement it.
-- I have faced a lot issues and errors while making login system using Flask but read the doocumentation of flask-login and some youtube videos really helped alot.
+- I have faced a lot of issues and errors while making a login system using Flask but reading the documentation of Flask-login and some YouTube videos helped alot.
-- After I have made two seperate models like face recognition and password manager by thinking that I will be able to merge it but faced the issue and many errors due to may be version related issue, This has taken my lot of time and even upto 3-4 days. after that I have gotten the idea to host the password manager and embed the link in my first application.
+- After I had made two separate models face recognition and password manager thinking that I would be able to merge it but faced the issue and many errors due to a version related issue, This has taken a lot of time and even up to 3-4 days. after that, I got the idea to host the password manager and embed the link in my first application.
-- I have learned a lot during Engage programm and fall in love with development and problem solving.
+- I have learned a lot during the Engage program and fell in love with development and problem-solving.
 It's overall a great experience.